valhuber/ApiLogicServer/api_logic_server_cli/docs/Logic-Why.md

 Logic addresses backend multi-table constraint and derivation logic.
-In conventional approaches, such logic is **nearly half the system** due to [code explosion](#problem-code-explosion).
+In conventional approaches, such logic is **nearly half the system,** due to [code explosion](#problem-code-explosion).

-API Logic -- unique to API Logic Server -- consists of __Rules plus Python.__  Rules typically automate over **95% of such logic,** and are **40X more concise**.
+API Logic -- unique to API Logic Server -- consists of __Rules, extensible with Python.__  Rules typically automate over **95% of such logic,** and are **40X more concise**.
 Rules are conceptually similar to [spreadsheet cell formulas](../Logic-Operation/#basic-idea-like-a-spreadsheet).

 For this typical check credit design (in blue), the 5 rules shown below (lines 54-79) represent the same logic as [200 lines of code](https://github.com/valhuber/LogicBank/wiki/by-code){:target="_blank" rel="noopener"}: